RhyG/arena-game/README.md

 # The Arena

 The Arena is a simple text-based RPG played in the terminal.

-# Description

-The purpose of this app to take the user on a journey like never before.
-Sherine wanted to pretend she was a fierce warrior and so we built a role playing app allowing her to live out her fantasy.

-The Arena app is a simple, RPG battle game where the player trains against other people, levels up, earns money and buys new weapons all with the goal of defeating all 10 champions.
+Players can train to level up, earn coins and buy new weapons with the goal of defeating all 10 champions.

 # Requirements